beldenschroeder/vhg/README.md

 To start the development server run `pnpm exec nx serve vhg`.
 Open your browser and navigate to http://localhost:4200/.

-To start the app in Docker container locally in Production mode, run
+To start the app in Docker container locally in production mode, run

 `pnpm exec nx container vhg`
 `docker run -p 3000:3000 -t beldenschroeder/vhg:latest`